 Phil Hoover, Idaho Real Estate Broker

-Homeowners, especially ones who aren’t up to date with the latest technology, may not know how to see past the pitches and choose a great agent.
+Homeowners may not know how to see past the pitches and choose a great agent.
 That makes posts about vetting listing agents extremely useful for homeowners.
 In giving out advice on what to look for, it showcases your own abilities and builds trust.
 Positioning yourself as reputable, knowledgeable, and honest creates reputation without having to yell it from the rooftops.